Technical workflows

 • Manual install

-• More suited for remote-style development (SSH/text-mode)
+• More suited for remote-style development (SSH/text-mode); sshfs or qemu-virtfs can help

 • Credentials (Salsa) not available by default ;)